Oz the Great and Powerful: Music

-In June 2011, composer Danny Elfman was chosen to score the film despite Elfman and Raimi having fallen-out over Spider-Man 2 and Elfman having declared they would never again work together.
+In June 2011, composer Danny Elfman was chosen to score the film, despite Elfman and Raimi falling out over Spider-Man 2 and Elfman having declared they could never work together again.
 He noted that the film's score was accessibly quick to produce, with a majority of the music being written in six weeks.
 Regarding the tonal quality of the score, Elfman stated, "We're going to take an approach that's old-school but not self-consciously old-fashioned.
 Let the melodrama be melodrama, let everything be what it is.
 I also think there's the advantage that I'm able to write narratively, and when I'm able to write narratively I can also move quicker because that's my natural instincts, I can tell a story in the music."

 American singer-songwriter and actress Mariah Carey recorded a promotional single called "Almost Home" written by Carey, Simone Porter, Justin Gray, Lindsey Ray, Tor Erik Hermansen, and Mikkel Eriksen (a.k.a.
 Stargate) for the soundtrack of the film.
 The single was released on February 19, 2013, by Island Records.
 The original soundtrack to Oz the Great and Powerful was released digitally and physically by Walt Disney Records on March 5, 2013.
 The physical CD release was released in association with Intrada Records on March 26.